 For more information about Outlook settings, see Change the message format in Outlook.

-For more information on Outlook Web App settings, see Create and respond to messages in Outlook Web App.
+For more information on Outlook on the web settings, see Create and respond to messages in Outlook on the web.